A Universal Circuit Set Using the $S_3$ Quantum Double: Introduction

 The remainder of this paper consists of five sections. \secref{sec:preliminaries} reviews the quantum double model. \secref{sec:UQC} presents our protocols for the manipulation and measurement of anyons in $\mathcal{D}(S_3)$ that are necessary for the universal gate set in the $U$-model.
-In \secref{sec:quantum_double_circuit}, we discuss the circuit realization for ribbon operators and local anyon type measurements. \secref{sec:S3_QEC} gives remark on the quantum error correction.
-We explain how to incorporate active error correction for the circuit-level noise and introduce a concatenation scheme for further suppressing the physical error rate.
+In \secref{sec:quantum_double_circuit}, we discuss the circuit realization for the basic operations of computation---ribbon operators and local anyon type measurements. \secref{sec:S3_QEC} gives remark on the quantum error correction.
+We explain how to incorporate active error correction for the circuit-level noise into computation and introduce a concatenation scheme for further suppressing the physical error rate.
 In \secref{sec:SummaryOutlook}, we conclude with a brief summary and an outlook.